What Is the Purpose of Confidentiality Agreements?

 - Moreover, while revealing an invention, it's also possible that you will reveal marketing plans and other details not outlined in the patent application.
 These details could also be considered a trade secret.

 If you need help with establishing the purpose of a confidentiality agreement you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.